↑

 Now…you could eat them as is and they’d be delicious.
 But I thought they were missing something…

-When the cookies were completely cooled, I spread a little bit of Trader Joe’s Speculoos Cookie Butter, forming a sandwich.
 Have you ever tried this cookie butter?
 It’s insane.
 I am going to warn you right now – this isn’t such a good food choice for those on a diet!
 I counted FOUR different instances of sugar in the ingredient list.
-But that would also explain why it’s so crazy good.

 DSCN2010 (800x717)